How to use your {m}othership milk

 These guidelines were created under the CDC’s guidance on the preparation and storage of powdered infant formula and human milk.

-Freeze-dried milk powder can be stored in a dark, cool, dry place and is best before 3 years from packaging date.
+Freeze-dried milk powder can be stored in a dark, cool, dry place.
+Suggested use is 3 years from date of packaging.
 Once your packet of {m}othership milk powder has been opened, be sure to re-seal when not in use and use the powder within 7 days and then discard.
+If moisture is introduced into bag, discard immediately .

 1 of 4